A look at the design, market and legacy of Victorian pottery

 How to tell:

-There are two versions of this now being made.
+There are two versions of this reproduction now being made.
 Aside from the terrible sloppy glazing of the reproduction, one of the modern cheese keepers has a pointed finial rather than the cheese slice that is the finial on the antique.
 The second, and most recent, has added a cheese slice but the poor quality of the glazing is still a dead giveaway.

 Antique Wedgwood majolica cheese bell